Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

 Fig. \ref{fig:rates-phylo} shows the false positive and false negative rates for edges and nodes for different simulation settings in terms of $n,k,\pi,\mu$ for additive (top), interaction (middle) and functional redundancy (bottom) models with phylogenetic coefficients.
 Again, an interaction model shows the best performance in terms of controlled false positive and false negative rates for all settings of $\pi,n$ and $\mu$.

-Under the interaction model (middle), there is inflated false negative rate of edges which could be due to the fact that the model does not include main (node) effects.
-Furthermore, there is better controlled false positive rate of nodes (dark purple bars) in the $\pi=0.3$ case than in the random coefficients case (Fig. \ref{fig:rates-rand}) which means that when the effects of microbes are expected to be phylogenetically-informed, the BNR model is able to accurately identify the influential nodes compared to effects of microbes that are randomly assigned.
-Under the additive model (top), there is controlled false positive rate of nodes in all settings of $k=22$ which is not true when coefficients are random (Fig. \ref{fig:rates-rand}) The results for the functional redundancy model (bottom) are very similar to those with the random coefficients (Fig. \ref{fig:rates-rand}).
-Namely, there are inflated false positive and false negative rates on all settings of $k=22$, and only controlled rates under the $k=8$ sampled microbes with low sparsity $\pi=0.8$.
+With a larger sample size ($n=1000$) there is better controlled false positive rate of nodes (dark purple bars) in the $\pi=0.8$ case than in the random coefficients case (Fig. \ref{fig:rates-rand}) which means that when the effects of microbes are expected to be phylogenetically-informed, the BNR model is able to accurately identify the influential nodes compared to effects of microbes that are randomly assigned.

+The results for the additive model (top) are very similar to those with the random coefficients (Fig. \ref{fig:rates-rand}).
+For the redundancy model (bottom), the results are very similar with low coefficient sparsity ($\pi=0.8$), while for high sparsity the high false negative rates are mostly replaced with high false positive rates when many nodes are sampled $k=22$.

+Fig. \ref{fig:mse-phylo-adx} shows the mean squared error for response values and coefficent values for different simulation settings in terms of $n,k,\pi,\mu$ for additive (top), interaction (middle) and functional redundancy (bottom) models with phylogenetic coefficients.
+Fig. \ref{fig:mse-rand-adx} shows the same for models with random coefficients.
+In general, MSE is better with higher sample sizes.
+In many cases, coefficient MSE values for the case of $k=22$ nodes sampled were so high that it was not feasible to include them in the plots.
+Note, however, that these cases still had relatively good MSE values in terms of the response.